USA: Establishing Your Sole Proprietorship

 Before You Register

 Before you start any business, especially if you’re striking out on your own, your business plan is an essential element to pin down even before you start thinking about registering your enterprise and making it official.
 Even if you aren’t looking to attract investors (if you’re a freelancer, for example), laying down a solid business plan to forecast the first years of your activity is important for your goal-setting and the future success of your business.
-Before you do anything else, check out our free business plan template to help you get started!
+Before you do anything else, check out our free business plan templates to help you get started!

 Of course, you’ll need to choose a name.
 You can either operate under your own name or choose a specific one to reflect the products and/or services you offer (known as a DBA, or Doing Business As title).
 This will be important for your communications material and your website, so choose wisely.
 Especially if you aren’t simply using your own name, make sure that the name isn’t currently in use in the state in which you register your business, or any states in which you might like to register in the future.
 If you choose a business name or a DBA, it’s a good idea to trademark it as soon as possible (learn more about trademarking here.)